paulowe/elastic-ml/readme.md

 # Elastic-ML

-> Elastic Machine Learning APIs
+> Integrate machine learning into your application with a variety of our APIs

 This project "saasifies" an example serverless REST API built on AWS.
 It uses a standard [OpenAPI](https://swagger.io/specification/) spec to describe the API's endpoints.